OSSCanada/linux_training/04_Others/Linux_training/Day 2/02 Processes and Run Levels/README.md

 1. What is the default priority level of apache2 service at runtime 2
 2. Change the apache2 service at runtime 2 from a start to a kill/stop process
 3. Restore apache2 service runtime defaults
+4. Manually stop the apache2 service
+5. Manually start the apache2 service

 ### Solutions
 ```bash